Reliability - Introduction to PRAM

 (a) multiple coders, across (b) multiple variables, and providing (c) a variety of reliability coefficients.

 PRAM is a Windows-based application for the PC.
-It was written for Windows XP, and with a basic patch will run on Windows 7.
-A
+It was written for Windows XP, and with a basic patch will run on Windows 7; it is not yet clear whether that same patch will work for Windows 10.0.
+The

-free academic version of the program can be obtained on request from Dr. Kim Neuendorf at email@example.com.
+free academic version of the program can be downloaded below.

 PRAM requires an input data file that is formatted for